tylerharter/cs301-projects/fall18/p3/README.md

 A reminder: only make changes to the main.py file.

-after getting all the files into the same directory try running
+After getting all the files into the same directory try running

 ```
 python test.py
 ```

-you should see
+and you should see
 ```
 Your Python version: Python 3.6.5 :: Anaconda, Inc.